Ke11og/ceg3004-Audio-Classification-Project/README.md

 Before feature extraction, each audio clip was preprocessed to make the signals more consistent and suitable for analysis.

 The preprocessing steps were:
-- Invalid numerical values were replaced using `np.nan_to_num`
+- Replace invalid numerical values using `np.nan_to_num`
-- DC offset was removed by centering the waveform around zero
+- Remove DC offset by centering the waveform around zero
-- Leading and trailing silence were trimmed
-- Peak normalization was applied so that clips had more consistent amplitude
+- Apply peak normalization to reduce amplitude variation
-- A pre-emphasis filter was used to highlight higher-frequency details
+- Apply a pre-emphasis filter to strengthen higher-frequency content
-- Each clip was padded or truncated to a fixed duration of 5 seconds
+- Pad or truncate each clip to a fixed duration of **5 seconds**

 These steps helped reduce unnecessary variation across clips and improved the stability